Christmas in China

 Christmas in Hong Kong

-Hong Kong is one of the best places in the world to go for Christmas atmosphere.
+Hong Kong is one of the best places in the world to go for a festive Christmas atmosphere.
+Having a two day public holiday for relaxation and recreation helps make the atmosphere so.
+The American CNN television network named the Hong Kong WinterFest as one of the Top 10 places to spend Christmas in the whole world.
 Churches and Christians take Christmas seriously and there are big religious events, carol singing, and special performances.
 Hong Kong is known for fantastic Christmas displays, fine food, and Christmas shopping.
-Check out more.

 Christmas in Beijing